 Predictive analytics sounds like something reserved for big-box retailers with data science teams.
 It isn't.
-Small businesses can apply the same core logic — at a much smaller scale — and get sharper answers to the only three questions that really matter: What should I stock?
+In my consulting work with small business owners, the same core logic — applied at a much smaller scale — answers the only three questions that really matter: What should I stock?
 When should I reorder?
 Where is demand changing?

-Below is a walk-through of how a small boutique retailer could use a lightweight, AI-assisted approach to tighten their inventory rhythm in about six weeks without buying enterprise software.
+Below is a walk-through of how one of my clients — a small boutique retailer — tightened their inventory rhythm in about six weeks without buying enterprise software.
+The pattern is repeatable, and I'll show you where most owners get stuck trying to do it alone.

 Start with simple signals, not complex models